Who Is the Principal Employer for Outsourced Workers in Our Factory? Seeking Clarity

 dmc554@gmail.com

-Your intial query did not convey proper facts.
+Dear Arunabh, your initial query did not convey proper facts.
 Do you mean that your contractor has subcontracted the work?
-Pls elaborate the nature of work performed by all three of you so that proper advice can be rendered.
+Please elaborate on the nature of work performed by all three of you so that proper advice can be rendered.

 auotopsy

-Sorry for the late reply as I was not able to access the net.
-Coming to your questions pls find my reply
+Dear Sir/Madam, Sorry for the late reply as I was not able to access the internet.
+Coming to your questions, please find my reply:

-1. Our contractor is an organization which is a joint venture between a PSU & PVT company whose main work is providing services (manpower as well civil contracts) at power projects across the country
+1. Our contractor is an organization that is a joint venture between a PSU and a private company.
+Its main work is providing services (manpower as well as civil contracts) at power projects across the country.

-a) Non executives directly under its roll on annual contract basis, contract is renewed each year after completion of contract period.
-These non executives are deployed in our plant premises.
-Their wages are paid by the contractor, and it claims the same from us after loading its commission
+a) Non-executives directly under its role on an annual contract basis.
+The contract is renewed each year after the completion of the contract period.
+These non-executives are deployed in our plant premises.
+Their wages are paid by the contractor, and it claims the same from us after loading its commission.

-b) It has further sub contracted mainly civil nature work to other agencies under whose rolls there are workers performing work, the compensation for the same is claimed by sub contractor from contractor who claims the same from us after charging its commision.
+b) It has further subcontracted mainly civil nature work to other agencies under whose roles there are workers performing work.
+The compensation for the same is claimed by the subcontractor from the contractor, who claims the same from us after charging its commission.

-c) We as company have employed only executives whose salary are paid by us directly.
+c) We, as a company, have employed only executives whose salaries are paid by us directly.

-In light of the above pls render your advice as to the status of principal employer in the plant premises.
+In light of the above, please render your advice as to the status of the principal employer in the plant premises.

 Arunabh